devmateusrodrigues/vue-chartjs-example/README.md

 # vue-chartjs-example
-Simple page build with VueJS and ChartJS
+This page is developed using VueJS and ChartJS, following the tutorial at [this link](https://www.digitalocean.com/community/tutorials/vuejs-vue-chart-js).
+Its goal is to practice the insertion of medium complexity charts in VueJS applications.